rask/JSAudioEvents/README.md

-# JSSoundEvents
+# JSAudioEvents

-JSSoundEvents is a small library for handling sound events in your web pages.
+JSAudioEvents is a small library for handling sound events in your web pages.

 ## Installation

-1. Copy-paste the `jssoundevents.js` file and include it to your templates using basic `<script>` tags.
+1. Copy-paste the `JSAudioEvents(.min).js` file and include it to your templates using basic `<script>` tags.
 No other library dependencies required.

 2. Create `<audio>` elements on your page, and set their `data-soundsource` and